top of page

-Nowadays there’s only one wheat hole in Foggia, under a glass and completely useless.
+Nowadays there’s only one wheat hole in Foggia, preserved under a glass in a shameless state.

 But you can’t say there are no holes at all.
-Foggia was born from holes and is dying in (another kind of) holes.
+Foggia was born from holes and is dying in (another kind of) hole.

-Spotting and photos by Francesca Nobili
+Idea, spotting and photos by Francesca Nobili

-Art direction by Lorenzo de Manes
+Art direction by Francesca Nobili and Lorenzo de Manes

 Spotting, driving and Converse by Daniele Bavaro